mmikowski/powercss/README.md

 Any change to PowerCSS has up to four process phases:

 1. Update the data stored in PowerCSS
-2. Remerged the selector list and mixin maps of any affected cascades
+2. Merge the selector list and mixin maps of any affected cascades
 3. Create and store the CSS of any affected cascades
-4. Write the CSS to the stylesheet if directed
+4. Write the CSS to the stylesheet element

 The `_setVsheet_`, `_setCascade_`, and `_setGlobalMixinMap_` methods
 all accept a `_regen_type_` parameter which defines how far to proceed